jagcha/JEPL/core/US24UW990JEPL.md

 Meeting 04/04/2025
 - They want to see the differences in day between consecutive events.
 - They want to understand the spaicing between events.

+I did a function that allows the estimation of the elapsed time (days) between consecutive events.
+The function is inside `PlotDiffs()` in `US25UW990JEPL_02.py` module.

+Adaptation of function `PlotDiffs()`.
+Pulishing saving paths.
+Pulishing modules.